IT Support Planning – Digital Promise

 Verizon Innovative Learning Schools in Irving ISD have set office hours for students to seek repair of their devices.
 Student tech teams can handle the tier 1 support issues, thus freeing up building technicians for deeper-level troubleshooting.
 The student tech team also constantly checks content filters to make sure that settings have not been altered and that students are not doing things to bypass the filtering system.
 Frequent technology checks when students arrive at school help cut down on learning interruptions due to broken devices, and charging stations in every classroom ensure students can charge their devices if they forget to do so overnight.
 It is also important to have a system in place for replacing lost charging cords.

-Moreover, it is important to maintain an accurate and dynamic inventory system so that inventory can be taken easily multiple times throughout the year.
-The system should connect the student to the device and also include additional data sets, such as SIM number, IMEI and mobile device number (MDN) if you have LTE-enabled devices so that easy cellular troubleshooting can take place.
+Moreover, it is important to maintain an accurate and dynamic asset system so that inventory can be taken easily multiple times throughout the year.
+The system should connect the student to the device and also include additional data sets, such as SIM number, IMEI, and mobile device number (MDN) if you have LTE-enabled devices so that easy cellular troubleshooting can take place.
 By connecting the student to the device, the district will be able to track damages to the device, even when it has moved from one student to another.
 School districts should lock down lost devices immediately if they are missing overnight to improve the chances of early recovery of misplaced devices.

-A note to the wise: Don’t overlook that device protection pertains to the district’s adults as much as the students.
+A note to the wise: Don’t overlook that device care pertains to the district’s adults as much as the students.
 Unfortunately, we’ve seen that most theft is due to a teacher or district employee leaving a device on the seat of a car, or not storing devices in a secure location during the days leading up to rollout.
 Adults drop devices and leave them behind just as frequently as students do, so make sure your acceptable use agreements and repair and replacement policies apply to both students and adults.

 Building systems to support student devices is essential, but teaching pedagogy is more important than using technology for the sake of technology.
 Devices should be used to amplify school and district learning goals and initiatives.